Meta House has been helping women overcome alcohol and drug addiction since 1963.

 Meta House begins a collaboration with Step Industries, a job-training program for people in recovery.
 Meta House also creates an outpatient treatment program for those women who are not in need of the structure of residential treatment.

-Meta Housing is born with the purchase and rehabilitation of 12 apartment units for women in early recovery and their children at 128-138 W. Locust St. This building becomes the agency’s transitional living facility, where clients focus on re-entering society as productive, responsible women.
+Meta Housing is born with the purchase and rehabilitation of 12 apartment units for women in early recovery and their children at 128-138 W. Locust St. This building becomes the agency’s transitional living community, where clients focus on getting back on their feet in a substance-free, supportive environment.

-A collaboration began with the Wisconsin Baker’s Association: Meta House women help make the world-famous creme puffs at the Wisconsin State Fair.
+A collaboration began with the Wisconsin Baker’s Association: Meta House women help make the world-famous cream puffs at the Wisconsin State Fair.

-Meta House begins its Maternal Health Project, expanding services to pregnant, postpartum and parenting women and their children.
-The agency helps the State of Wisconsin win a 3-year, $22.8 million Access to Recovery grant used to double the capacity of Milwaukee County’s substance-abuse treatment voucher system.
+Meta House begins its Maternal Health Project, expanding specialty services to pregnant, postpartum and parenting women and their children.
+The agency helps the State of Wisconsin win a 3-year, $22.8 million Access to Recovery grant used to double the capacity of Milwaukee County’s substance use disorder treatment voucher system.
 Dr. Francine Feinberg receives the Women’s and Children’s Substance Treatment Innovator Award from the Federal Center for Substance Abuse Treatment.